 What to expect

-- Volunteer coordinators are generally office-based with some opportunities for home-based working, depending on the organisation.
+- You are generally office-based with some opportunities for home-based working, depending on the organisation.
 The work can also involve visits to organisations which use volunteers, outreach work and site visits.

 - Self-employment and freelance work is possible, but requires experience and contacts.